c4spar/deno-cliffy/packages/command/README.md

 ### Custom option types

-There are to ways to declare custom types.
-The first method is using a function.
+You can register custom types with the `.type()` method.
+The first argument is the name of the type, the second can be either a function or an instance of `Type` and the third argument is an options object.

+This example shows you how to use a function as type handler.

 ```typescript
 #!/usr/bin/env -S deno run